Skip to main content

 Particul was developed by MILLION PIXELS.

-Particul has received mostly positive reviews from players.
+Particul has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its grinding.

 Particul is a single player game.